 Nope.
 Never.
 It goes against the editorial policies of the publications I write for and is unethical.
 If I’m unsure of something you mentioned in an interview, I will be sure to double check specifics by asking follow-up questions.

 What about sending the piece after it's published?

 I’m usually swamped, so you may not get an individual email, but I try to Tweet about my articles here: Twitter.com/Dizik (hint, hint).

 What was the background noise during our call?

 I typically work from coffee shops during the day.
-There's nothing like starting your day with a skim cappuccino.
+There's nothing like starting your day with a cortado.